sparker888/embla-nextjs/README.md

     ```

 7. **Style Your Carousel**
-    - Create a `carousel.css` file in the `styles` directory to add custom styling to your carousel.
+    - Create an `embla.css` file in the `styles` directory to add custom styling to your carousel.
     - Import this CSS file in your `ThumbnailCarousel` component as shown in step 4.

 8. **Test Your Carousel**